TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 representation of the teacher we keep using the representation of the $mono(["I_CLS"])$ token, $bold(h)_(v, L_s, mono(["I_CLS"]))$.
 Both models are based on the same ViT-B/16 @vit @data2vec2 @dino architecture, which is the same as used by BEiTv2 @beitv2, so all teachers are comparable in terms of model size and complexity.

-=== Multimodal
-Although the goal of this work is to explicitly _not_ use a multimodal teacher, we will still examine the impact of using one, and we expect our student to reach a better performance than when using a unimodal teacher.

-For the multimodal teacher we select the ViT-B/16 @vit variant of BEiT-3 @beit3, which is currently, as of September 2024, the best approach to vision-language models.
-We use the model that has been trained with image-text contrastive learning.
-Since the model is multimodal, so it can process both image and text, we could train our student to predict the teacher's representation of the $mono(["I_CLS"])$ token for when the student processes an image, and the representation of the $mono(["T_CLS"])$ token for when the student processes text.
-However, since we directly want to compare what effect predicting a representation that is aligned across image and text has, compared to a representation that is only aligned within the same modality, which is the case with our unimodal image teacher BEiTv2 @beitv2, we will only predict the representation of the $mono(["I_CLS"])$ token.

-A problem that comes with using a multimodal teacher like BEiT-3 is that, due to its image and text encoders, it has more than 220M parameters, which is, combined with the memory requirements to train the student, too much for our current setup.
-However, since we only aim to predict the representation of the $mono(["I_CLS"])$ token, meaning that our BEiT-3 teacher only has to process images, we can delete all text-related layers from the teacher, which reduces the number of parameters to 86M, which is the same number of parameters as
-BEiTv2 @beitv2.

-The setup remains the same as in the previous experiments, with the exception that we now predict the representation of the $mono(["I_CLS"])$ token of BEiT-3 (vision-language model), instead of BEiTv2 (vision model).

 === Removing Distillation
 Throughout the previous sections we repeatedly attempted to improve our approach by reducing the gap between the text-to-image and image-to-text